GarrettSidle/Word-Ladder/readme.md

 ![Diameter](captures/Diameter.png)

-Below is the network Diamter for many of the word groups within the dataset.
+Below is the network Diameter for many of the word groups within the dataset.

 | Word Length | Network Diameter |
 |-------------|------------------|